 Captivated by dance, Dimitri Chamblas joined The Paris Opera’s celebrated dance school at age ten.

-During his career, Dimitri Chamblas collaborated with creators such as Jean-Paul Gaultier, Andy Goldsworthy, Jean le Gac, composer Heiner Goebbels...artist Chrisitian Boltanski, choreographers William Forsythe, Lil Buck, Mathilde Monnier, Benjamin Millepied.
+During his career, Dimitri Chamblas collaborated with creators such as Jean-Paul Gaultier and Karl Lagarfeld, composer Heiner Goebbels, artists Chrisitian Boltanski Andy Goldsworthy Dan Colen , choreographers William Forsythe, Lil Buck, Mathilde Monnier, Benjamin Millepied amoung others.

-In 1996, Dimitri Chamblas created with Mathilde Monnier the "research and writing residence”, an occasion for artists to create personal works space outside of a traditional production process.
+In 1996, Dimitri Chamblas created with Mathilde Monnier (actual director of the Centre National de la Danse) the "research and writing residence”, an occasion for artists to create personal creative space outside of the traditional production process.

 In 2002, Chamblas started producing visual art works.
-He worked with brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels.
+He worked with brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels, Dom Perignon, Longchamp.

 In 2013, as digital curator, Chamblas invented “Mutant Stage” with producer Amélie Couillaud : a serie of 10 art films for the french Galerie Lafayette Art Fondation designed by Rem Koolhaas.